 Final result: They will not slide off of the hanger!
 NOTE: Do NOT tape the clothing to the hanger!
 Notice in the illustration, there are safety pins through the tape!

-The example to the right is the BACK view of the outfit so that is why the hanger is pointed toward the right.
 Notice that the pants are "facing out" so that the buyer can see them!
 The pants are securely attached with safety pins to the TOP SLOPING BARS of the hanger rather than through the shirt (which places too much weight on the shirt fabric and causes stretch and holes).
-Also notice that all the pieces to this outfit are hung on ONE hanger.
+Also notice that all the pieces in the example are hung on ONE hanger.

 Each clothing item must be LEGIBLY tagged according to the directions below.

-If we can't read your barcode, you won't get paid for it!
+If we can't read your barcode label, you won't get paid for it!
 Neatness Counts!
 It's also smart to put a piece of masking tape with "only your 4-digit consignor code on it" either on/inside each piece in case the tag comes off the item.

 Bedding (Like-New/Never Used Baby Bedding ONLY): Encase sets in heavy, clear plastic bag or use curly ribbon to secure pieces together; top to bottom and side to side so they do not become separated.
 Clearly describe all pieces included on the tag.
 Note the "items with multiple pieces" instructions, above.
 We recommend you Discount.
 (We NO LONGER accept older children/teen/adult used bedding).

-Books/Games/Puzzles: Tagging tip if attaching tag directly to item: use blue painter's tape to avoid peeling off part of cover. ⭐Noting our new minimum price is $3, you may combine "like category" books by using curly ribbon (tie both ways); you may then securely pin the tag to the ribbon, catching it twice with the pin.
+Books: Tagging tip if attaching tag directly to item: use blue painter's tape to avoid peeling off part of cover. ⭐Noting our new minimum price is $3, you may combine "like category" books by using curly ribbon (tie both ways); you may then securely pin the tag to the ribbon, catching it twice with the pin.
 Or you may use large zip top bags, securely taped shut across the top with packing tape.
 Make sure your tag clearly details what books are included in the bundle.
-Categories: pregnancy/parenting books; soft/infant/board books; toddler books; level readers; art & craft books.
+Categories: (Children's only!) soft/infant/board books; toddler books; level readers; art & craft books.
 We will accept cookbooks (place with Kitchen Items) and parenting/inspirational books.
 At Drop Off, we will have marked areas for you to drop your different categories in.

 Movies/Music/Computer Games (⭐NEW SPRING 2023: Children's ONLY, ratings of G, PG, PG-13!)
 BEFORE you bring them, check to ensure correct WORKING disc is in correct case; then use piece clear packing tape to tape shut each case.
 Mark "Tested" on tag.
 These may only be opened at checkout.

 We strive to offer the highest level of quality we can!
 Your share is 70% of the selling price.
 Selling prices vary, but generally run about 20% to 35% of the retail price. $10 consignor fee will be deducted from your check.

-Please DO NOT put duplicate 3x5 index cards on a single item.
+Please DO NOT put duplicate index cards on a single item.

 Please DO NOT put a new barcode sticker over an older one.

 If you change the price, please make a NEW tag; if doing so during sale, alert us first.

-Large Baby Equipment, Furniture, Toys: On LARGE items (anything a shopper cannot easily carry or fit into a buggy), don't attach your tag to the item for easy viewing and removal.
-At drop-offs, your tag will be removed from your item and joined with a Large Item Claim Ticket (see photo), which will then be zip-tied to your item after you've filled out the required information.
+Large Baby Equipment, Furniture, Toys: On LARGE items (anything a shopper cannot easily carry or fit into a buggy), don't attach your tag to the item until Drop Off, where you can join your tag with a Large Item Claim Ticket (see photo), which will then be zip-tied/attached to your item after you've filled out the required information.
 If the item includes extra parts, please attach them securely with packing tape or zip-ties, and make note of them in the item's tag description.